GrantS2S/website/content/help/setup/magento-2.md

 3. [Raise Orders](#raise-orders)

 ## Prerequisites {#prerequisites}
-You will need to have a version of Magento 1.x already up and running that is accessible via the web.
+You will need to have a version of Magento 2.x already up and running that is accessible via the web.

 ## Syncing Products to Magento 2.x {#sync-products}
-- api module
-- api user
+In order for Stock2Shop to communicate with Magento, It is required that the REST API is enabled.
+Refer to the following [Magento REST API documentation](https://devdocs.magento.com/guides/v2.3/rest/bk-rest.html "Magento 2.x REST API Documentation") on how this can be done.

+Stock2Shop requires the following:

+- REST URL Endpoint
+- Magento Admin Username
+- Magento Admin Password

 ## Syncing Orders to Stock2Shop {#raise-orders}
-- webhook module
-- webhook endpoint
+Your Magento developers will be required to install the [Magento 2.x Webhook Module](https://github.com/stock2shop/magento2_module_webhook "Stock2Shop Magento 2.x Webhook Module").
+Thereafter once the webhook module has been installed and the endpoint defined, Stock2Shop can beging to receive orders.